influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/template.md

 ## obj affinity

-Affinity is a group of affinity scheduling rules.
+"Affinity is a group of affinity scheduling rules."

 ## obj affinity.nodeAffinity

-Node affinity is a group of node affinity scheduling rules.
+"Node affinity is a group of node affinity scheduling rules."

 ### fn affinity.nodeAffinity.withPreferredDuringSchedulingIgnoredDuringExecution